Two-Way Mirror

 Last June, a week before my 32nd birthday, I was diagnosed with a disease that Google will tell you is terminal.
 My scrub-clad cardiologist delivered the news as I reclined on a bed in the same-day surgery recovery ward, slurping a chocolate pudding cup, still hazy from the fentanyl and Versed coursing through my veins.
 He told me the name of the disease and it barely registered.
 Pulmonary Arterial Hypertension.
 PAH.
 He kept talking, saying something about catching it early, something about nitric oxide and calcium channel blockers.
 His words floated through me, as if my whole body was made of the gauze that was wrapped around my wrist.
 I waited for a voice from above to tell us we could break character now, a voice that never came.

-Moments before, I had been wheeled over on a gurney from the carac cath lab where a team of a dozen doctors and nurses and techs surrounded me in a frenzy like a pit crew while I laid flat on a frigid sterile table, fluorescent lights pulsating, my eyes fixed on the tracks on the ceiling.
+Moments before, I had been wheeled over on a gurney from the cardiac cath lab where a team of a dozen doctors and nurses and techs surrounded me in a frenzy like a pit crew while I laid flat on a frigid sterile table, fluorescent lights pulsating, my eyes fixed on the tracks on the ceiling.
 A car in a garage.

 I winced as they inserted flexible tubes into blood vessels in my wrist and forearm, snaking them through into my heart’s chambers to measure pressures in the ventricles and pulmonary artery.
 Then: a palpable cloud of tension rising through the room, urgent voices, commands volleyed over my body.
 Even as I teetered on the edge of consciousness, I sensed the atmosphere shift, noted concern on every face.